ctwillie/expo-server-sdk-php/README.md

 ## Retrieving push receipts

-Retrieve the push receipts use the ticket ids from the Expo server.
+Retrieve the push receipts using the ticket ids from the Expo server.

 ```php
 $ticketIds = [